Masinloc Church

-The Diocesan Shrine and Parish of San Andres (Tagalog: Pandiyosesis na Dambana at Parokya ni San Andres), popularly known as Masinloc Church, is an 18th-century Baroque church located at Brgy.
+The Diocesan Shrine and Parish of San Andres, commonly known as Masinloc Church, is an 18th-century Baroque style Roman Catholic church located at Brgy.
 South Poblacion, Masinloc, Zambales, Philippines.
-The parish church, dedicated to Saint Andrew the Apostle, is under the jurisdiction of the Roman Catholic Diocese of Iba.
-The church structure, a standout among Spanish-era churches in the Central Luzon region for having been built with coral stone instead of adobe stone, was declared a National Cultural Treasure by the National Museum of the Philippines along with 25 other Spanish-era churches in 2001.
+The parish church, dedicated to Saint Andrew the Apostle, is under the jurisdiction of the Diocese of Iba.
+The church is unusual among Spanish-era churches in the Central Luzon region for having been built with coral instead of adobe, and was declared a National Cultural Treasure by the National Museum of the Philippines along with 25 other Spanish-era churches in 2001.